Rahm’s makes the biggest putt to win a thriller at BMW

 OLYMPIA FIELDS, Ill.
+(AP) — Even with a pair of silver trophies in his possession, Jon Rahm still couldn’t believe what happened Sunday in the BMW Championship.
+And he only saw half of it.

-(AP) — With so few people around, Jon Rahm still got word from the other side of the Olympia Fields clubhouse that Dustin Johnson had made a 45-foot birdie on the final hole to force a playoff Sunday in the BMW Championship.
+Rahm was on the range on the other side of the Olympia Fields clubhouse, preparing for a playoff that no one really expected, when Dustin Johnson rolled in a 45-foot birdie putt down the ridge for birdie to force a playoff.

-Resilient as ever, Rahm went out and made some magic of his own.

-From one end of the 18th green to the other, Rahm’s putt from just over 65 feet rolled down the ridge and into the cup, setting off a roar so loud it nearly made up for not having spectators.

-“I knew how good DJ has been playing.
-I was expecting nothing else,” Rahm said.
-“I was fully confident it was going to come into a playoff and hoping to win it.
-Never did I think I would make another 50-, 60-footer, a couple of breaks in there, to end up winning it.”

-Johnson could only laugh at his birdie putt, eliciting a rare show of emotion — a slow, sweeping upper cut.
-And he had the same reaction to what Rahm did.
-What else is there to do?
+Moments later, Rahm faced a putt even longer and more difficult on the 18th — just outside 65 feet that he had to send at nearly a 90-degree angle to the top of the ridge.
+From there, it was a replay of Johnson’s putt as it headed down the slope, kissed off the pin and disappeared into the cup.

+Neither could Johnson, going for his second straight victory.
+He could only laugh, at his putt and Rahm’s winner.

-“I played an unbelievable putt, got in the playoff and then Jon made an even more ridiculous putt on top of me,” Johnson said, who has been runner-up twice and won in his last three starts.
+“I played an unbelievable putt, got in the playoff and then Jon made an even more ridiculous putt on top of me,” said Johnson, who at least kept his No. 1 ranking in the world and in the FedEx Cup.

+The putts overshadowed a command performance by Rahm, who closed with a 66-64 weekend on an Olympia Fields course that played like the toughest test in golf.
+His only bogey on the weekend came on the fifth hole Saturday when he spaced out and picked up his golf ball from the green without marking it.

+There was the 6-iron from 218 yards for his third shot on the par-5 15th after his tee shot went into the trees and barely came out, setting up a key birdie.
+There was his 30-foot birdie putt on the par-3 16th for a two-shot lead that Johnson erased with two birdies of his own, none bigger than the last one.

 The course that all week felt like a U.S. Open delivered the kind of excitement typical of the Masters.

-Rahm’s big birdie putt on the first extra hole spared him thoughts of his blunder in the third round, when he picked up his ball on the fifth green without marking it, leading to a one-shot penalty and his only bogey of the weekend.

-He tore through the back nine Sunday on his way to a 6-under 64, the lowest round of the week, to finish at 4-under 276.
+Rahm tore through the back nine Sunday on his way to a 64, the lowest round of the week, to finish at 4-under 276.

 Johnson, a 54-hole leader for his third straight tournament and coming off an 11-shot victory last week at the TPC Boston, birdied three of his opening four holes to open a three-shot lead, dropped a pair of shots around the turn and then delivered in the clutch with his 45-foot birdie putt on the last hole for a 67.

-It was only good enough to stay at No. 1 by a slim margin.

-He also stays at No. 1 in the FedEx Cup going to the Tour Championship, meaning he will start the chase for the $15 million bonus at 10-under par, two ahead of Rahm, the No. 2 seed.
+Johnson goes into the Tour Championship as the No. 1 seed, meaning he will start the chase for the $15 million prize at East Lake at 10-under par, two ahead of Rahm, who moved up seven spots to the No. 2 seed.

 Joaquin Niemann, the 21-year-old from Chile, also made a spirited run with a 67 and was in the lead until a bogey on the 14th and no birdies the rest of the way.
 He tied for third with Hideki Matsuyama, who had a 69.
 Tony Finau closed with a 65 to finish three behind.
 They were the only five players under par at Olympia Fields.

-Rahm won for the second time this year on the PGA Tour, and the 11th time in his career worldwide.

 Mackenzie Hughes had reason to celebrate, too.

-He was on the verge of playing his way into the top 30 who advance to East Lake when he took a sloppy bogey on the 17th.
-Needing a par on the 18th, he put his approach into the front bunker, splashed out to 5 feet and raised both arms when it dropped.
+Needing a par on the 18th to move into the top 30 in the FedEx Cup, he put his approach into the front bunker, splashed out to 5 feet and raised both arms when the par putt dropped.

 Niemann also moved into the top 30, though he was chasing victory all day.